flan/staticdhcpd/README.md

     * staticDHCPd
       * _correctness check_
       * _proofreading_
+  * Build-processes
+    * RPMs
+      * the script either needs to produce usable artifacts or be removed

 At this point, no new features will be added until the system is stable (but please submit ideas to the issue-tracker anyway).
 Any non-bugfix commits will be things to prepare for the Debian/RPM packages or minor formatting tweaks.